xamarin/xamarin-android/Documentation/guides/building-apps/build-properties.md

 ## AndroidPackageFormats

-An semi-colon delimited property with valid values of `apk` and `aab`.
+A semi-colon delimited property with valid values of `apk` and `aab`.
 This indicates if you want to package the Android application as an [APK file][apk] or [Android App Bundle][bundle].
 App Bundles are a new format for `Release` builds that are intended for